-66 More focus on solving issues such as poverty - not just arresting and criminalising young people who turn to crime for money. ??
+"More focus on solving issues such as poverty - not just arresting and criminalising young people who turn to crime for money."

-66 The police could seek to show more understanding of people from different backgrounds and work on their own internal diversity to better represent the population.
-99
+"The police could seek to show more understanding of people from different backgrounds and work on their own internal diversity to better represent the population."

-66 For many years, the police acted as if we were lying about domestic violence, despite consistent call outs and vulnerable family members.
-99
+"For many years, the police acted as if we were lying about domestic violence, despite consistent call outs and vulnerable family members."

-66 The police make assumptions about young people especially Gypsies and Travellers they judge us and treat us unfairly they are prejudiced.
-77
+"The police make assumptions about young people especially Gypsies and Travellers they judge us and treat us unfairly they are prejudiced."

 Young adults with experience of multiple police contacts (including mental health crisis, or being a victim or a witness or a suspect of crime) almost always gave more negative responses about the police.
-4 in 10 young adults with more than 6 police contacts did not think police were there to help them or their peers,

-66 I have been mistreated by the police and have witnessed mistreatment.
-99

-66 I often feel 'othered' by police due to my obviously foreign accent.
-I feel scared of police sometimes and like me and certain others are picked on for very minor things when older citizens may not be.
-77

-66 The police discriminate against young people, particularly the working class or those of ethnic minorities.
-79

-66 They hardly understand young people in a crisis situation, and I feel like they are a fear tactic rather than there to help others.
-99

-66 The police don't seem to have a proper understanding of other people's experiences and situations. ??

-44 The police seem more interested in filling cells or policing people's interactions with each other, than protecting the community. ?

-2 in 10 young adults who had no prior police contact.

-5 in 10 young adults with more than 6 police contacts did not think police consistently acted in line with their own beliefs and values,

-4 in 10 of young adults who had no prior police contact.

-4 in 10 young adults with more than 6 police contacts did not think police acted consistently within the law,

-3 in 10 young adults who had experienced no police contact.
+4 in 10 young adults with more than 6 police contacts did not think police were there to help them or their peers, compared to 2 in 10 young adults who had no prior police contact.
+5 in 10 young adults with more than 6 police contacts did not think police consistently acted in line with their own beliefs and values, compared to 4 in 10 of young adults who had no prior police contact.
+4 in 10 young adults with more than 6 police contacts did not think police acted consistently within the law, compared to 3 in 10 young adults who had experienced no police contact.